Normandy Park, WA

 Why Regular Dental Exams and Cleanings are So Important

 A dental checkup consists of two main parts of the exam.
 First, we will check your mouth and see if there are any areas of concern that need further addressing.
 Afterward, we will start the cleaning.
 Both parts of your dental exam are essential for not only your oral health but your general wellbeing.

 One of the first things we will do during your dental exam is ask you a few questions about your oral health and if there are any specific areas of concern that you want us to examine.
 Depending on how long it has been since your last checkup, we may advise X-rays at this point.
 We typically like to take X-rays every two years, or as often as necessary if there is something specific we need to look at closer.

 We will then look inside your mouth to assess your oral health.
 While we are indeed looking for tooth decay, that is only one part of the exam.
 We will also check your mouth for any lesions or any suspicious signs that you may have oral cancer.
+Oral cancer screenings are a crucial part of dental exams.
 We will also check your bite and your alignment to determine if you need any further work on these areas.
 You may also feel us press a metal device against your teeth and your gums, and while doing so, you may hear us calling out numbers.
 That is us checking your gum pockets to see if you have any gum recession as a result of periodontal disease.

 After The Exam

 After we are done examining your mouth, we will then proceed with your cleaning.
 One of the first things we do during the cleaning is to scale your teeth.
 This involves using our scaler, a metal device that scrapes all of the hardened calculus (tartar) from your teeth.